ttkb-oss/mipsmatch/README.md

 Match fingerprints are currently unstable and only gauranteed to match with the version of `mipsmatch` that generated them.

+`mipsmatch` was inspired by the `dups` tool written for [`sotn-decomp`](https://github.com/xeeynamo/sotn-decomp).
+Unlike `dups`, `mipsmatch` finds identical segments.
+The major advantage is that fingerprints can be versioned, curated, and distributed and finding matching fingerprints is a significantly cheaper operation than determining similarity.

 ## mipsmatch evaluate

 `evaluate` is used to calculate segment and function fingerprints for all text symbols.
 It takes a map file in GNU map